kristianmandrup/authorize-mw/README.md

         obj.gender is 'male'
 ```

+## Building Permits

+`permit-for` should optionally take a `Permit` class argument, such as `AdminPermit` to further greater reuse.
+i.e so that you specify the base class to be used for the instance constructed and not always just use the `Permit` class.
+It should test if the first argument is a string or not.
+If not a string, use this as the permit class,
+then proceed normally with remaining arguments.

+Example:

+`admin-bar-permit = permitFor AdminPermit, 'a man walking into the bar', ->`

 ## Rules

 The `permit`, when matched successfully for the `access` object, should run all the rules.